Polar diving: scuba diving trips in Antarctica and the Arctic

-As if visiting the Artic or Antarctic wasn’t other-worldly enough there is a whole other world for you to explore – under the surface of the seas.
+As if visiting the Arctic or Antarctic were not otherworldly enough, there is a whole other world for you to explore under the surface of the seas.

 What will I see while on a diving cruise?